ceirok/Loan_app/README.md

 * Issue 18: all EditText elements have to be linked to the activity
 * Issue 19: PlanActivity was missing in Manifest.xml
 * Issue 20: numColumns should not be 44 columns
+* Issue 21: Override method for Options menu was missing
+* Issue 22: Adapter instance was not created and linked to items list

 # Application description:
 This application lets user calculate the payment on a loan.
 Every time the loan is an annuity loan.